kishita1810/gee-gees_ACC_Quanser_Competition/README.md

 -- The commands from the same repository are executed in the second terminal to open up the Isaac docker container.
 -- Execute the script to detect signs by running python3 stop_and_yield.py in the docker container.

-## Third Terminal
+- **Third Terminal**

-Execute the script to detect road cone by running python3 road_cone_detector.py in the docker container.
+-- Execute the script to detect road cone by running python3 road_cone_detector.py in the docker container.

-## Fourth Terminal
+- **Fourth Terminal**

-Execute the script to detect obstacles by running python3 object_detector_lidar.py in the docker container.
+-- Execute the script to detect obstacles by running python3 object_detector_lidar.py in the docker container.

-## Fifth Terminal
+- **Fifth Terminal**

-Execute the script to activet LEDs by running python3 led_controller.py in the docker container.
+-- Execute the script to activet LEDs by running python3 led_controller.py in the docker container.

-## Sixth Terminal
+- **Sixth Terminal**

-Execute the script to drive the car by running python3 'ride_1.py', 'ride_2.py', or 'ride_3.py' in the docker container.
+-- Execute the script to drive the car by running python3 'ride_1.py', 'ride_2.py', or 'ride_3.py' in the docker container.

-Note that running the alternative traffic light script is optional.
+-- Note that running the alternative traffic light script is optional.

 ## Accomplishments